lwthompson2/pyramid/docs/smooth-demo/README.md

         buffer_name: smoothed
 ```

-All of this has already happened, in fact, with the `pyramid gui ...` command above.
+In fact, the `SignalNormalizer` configred here has already run as part of the `gui` command above.
-So, the smoothed signal data written to the trial file `demo_trials.hdf5` have been normalized for their maximum absolute value.
+As a result, the smoothed signal data written to the trial file `demo_trials.hdf5` have been normalized for their maximum absolute value.

-We don't see the normalized results plotted because the normalizing happened after-the-fact.
+Since the normalizing happeded after-the-fact, just before Pyramid exited, we didn't see the normalized version of the data in a Pyramid plotter.
-But we can look at the normalized data using an HDF5 viewer like the [H5Web](https://marketplace.visualstudio.com/items?itemName=h5web.vscode-h5web) extension for Visual Studio Code.
+We can look at the normalized data that's in the actual trial file using an HDF5 viewer, for example the [H5Web](https://marketplace.visualstudio.com/items?itemName=h5web.vscode-h5web) extension for Visual Studio Code.

 ![Plot of normalized, smoothed signal chunk as seed with H5Web.](normalized-smoothed-signal-h5web.png "Plot of smoothed, normalized signal chunk")

-The comparison is a bit awkward, but this image shows the same signal that appears in the Pyramid plotter image above, in bright green, as "smoothed rando".
+The comparison is a bit awkward, but this image shows the same signal that appears in the Pyramid plotter image above.
+In the original, it was a bright green line labeled "smoothed rando", with max value of about 6.5.
-Where the original had a maximum of about 6.5, the normalized version here has a max of about 0.9.
+Here in the normalized version, the same signal has a max of about 0.9.
+The normalized max value is not 1.0 because the normalization was based on the overall data range, not the per-trial data range.